Team2338/team-site/README.md

 ### 1. Content Review ☑

-We should consider obfuscating the email address, otherwise the coaches email will start getting a bunch of spam.

 Are the sponsors up to date?
 I haven't heard of half of em....

 ### 2. Design and Layout ☑